-Why it’s awesome: Singapore’s Botanic Gardens was the country’s first UNESCO-listed World Heritage Site.
-It can trace its roots back to the late 1850s, when an old plantation was turned into a pleasant garden.
+Why it’s awesome: The Singapore botanic gardens were the country’s first UNESCO world heritage site.
+It can trace its roots back to the late 1850s when an old plantation was turned into a pleasant garden.
 Home to myriad plants from various parts of the globe, the different gardens cover various themes.
-There’s even a garden dedicated to children.
 Furthermore, the Botanic Gardens has the biggest collection of orchids in the world, with displays that include the country’s national flower.
 Galleries and museums present more learning and cultural opportunities and there are great places to eat and drink.

 What to do there: Enjoy the romantic vibes and pretty plants as you follow one of the walking trails around the picturesque Botanic Gardens.
-It’s also a popular place for jogging enthusiasts.
+It’s also a popular place for jogging enthusiasts and one of the most wonderful Singapore attractions for escaping the concrete jungle.
 See a wide variety of orchid species, including the Vanda ‘Miss Joaquim‘.
 Visit the SBG Heritage Museum to discover all about the site’s heritage and delve deeper into the world of botany at the CDL Green Gallery.
 Kids can run and play as they learn about plant life at the Jacob Ballas Children’s Garden.

-A great place to see in Singapore if you love architecture
+#23 – Marina Bay Sands – A great place to see in Singapore if you love views

 Why it’s awesome: Open since 2010, the remarkable and distinctive Marina Bay Sands is set next to the water and designed to look like a boat atop a stack of cards.
 With three soaring towers and a stunning sky deck, the complex has a luxury hotel, a casino, a shopping arcade, restaurants and bars, an exhibition centre, a museum, theatres, an observation deck, and an indoor ice skating rink, among other features.
 Although you can’t miss the building from the outside, it’s well worth visiting even if you don’t plan on staying here.
-If you do book into the hotel, however, you can experience the glamour and grandeur of exceptional services as well as being able to relax in the high infinity-edge pool.
+If you are looking for luxurious accommodation in Singapore, however, you can book here to experience the glamour and grandeur of exceptional services as well as being able to relax in the high infinity-edge pool.

 What to do there: Give your credit cards a workout at The Shoppes at Marina Bay Sands, a boutique shopping centre with designer brands and excellent restaurants.
 Wander alongside the indoor canal and add some romance with a ride on a Venetian-style gondola.
 Buy tickets for a theatre show, observe incredible vistas from the high observation point, and test Lady Luck in the casino.
-Don’t worry if your poker and roulette game isn’t up to scratch—there are some 1,400 slot machines that you can chance your hand at.
-Catch a boxing match, watch the impressive Wonder Full light and water show at the Event Plaza, follow the fine-looking Art Path, and spend your nights partying in the resort’s trendy nightclubs.
+The whole place is so much more than just a fancy hotel and it’s now a major tourist attraction in the city.